Published: June 2, 2026 | Last reviewed: June 2, 2026

 Knee Osteoarthritis and CKD Studies

 TRIUMPH-4 evaluated retatrutide in participants with obesity and knee osteoarthritis.
-The 12 mg treatment arm achieved a mean weight reduction of 28.7% at 68 weeks and reduced WOMAC pain scores by 75.8%.
-Researchers are also evaluating retatrutide in Phase 3 studies involving chronic kidney disease (CKD) in individuals with type 2 diabetes to assess potential cardiometabolic and renal benefits.
+The 12 mg arm produced mean weight reduction of 28.7% at 68 weeks and cut WOMAC pain scores by 75.8%.
+Chronic kidney disease in patients with type 2 diabetes is also under Phase 3 evaluation.

 Sourcing Research-Grade Retatrutide